netaphor/nodeSearchConnector/README.md

-nodeSearchConnector
+Netaphor search client
 ===================

-A Node client for the Netaphor Search API
+A Node client for the Netaphor Search API.

+Basic usage